-The Bike Fitness app, are for all people that wants to enjoy time on a bike ride, it’s not enough just go out cycling.
+The Bike Fitness app is for all people that want to enjoy time on a bike ride, it’s not enough just go out cycling.
 You will need to keep your fitness at the core at maximum.
-The Bike Fitness app lets you select a program of workouts that is scheduled weekly.
+The Bike Fitness app lets you select a program of workouts that are scheduled weekly.

 Build your core muscles on Tuesday and Thursday, to enjoy that great bike ride on Saturday.